m-lab/ndt-server/spec/ndt7-protocol.md

 Both textual and binary WebSocket messages are used.

 Textual messages contain JSON-serialized measurements, they are OPTIONAL, and are always permitted.
-They SHOULD NOT be sent more frequently than every 250 ms, to avoid generating too much unnecessary JSON-processing load on the measurements receiver.
-A party receiving too frequent measurements SHOULD discard excess measurements and keep going.
 A ndt7 implementation MAY choose to ignore all textual messages.
 This provision allows one to easily implement ndt7 with languages such as C where reading and writing messages at the same time significantly increases the implementation complexity.
+A ndt7 implementation SHOULD NOT send more than ten textual messages per second on the average.
+A ndt7 implementation MAY choose to discard incoming textual messages at random, if it is receiving too many textual messages in a given time interval.

 Binary messages SHOULD contain random data and are used to generate network load.
 Therefore, during the download test the server sends binary